 NEW HAVEN, Conn.
 (WTNH) — News 8 is excited to announce that we will be bringing you the Holiday Tree Lighting Ceremony on the New Haven Green this year.

-On Wednesday, the 50-foot tree made the journey from Trout Brook Road in Cheshire, where a family generously donated the towering Norway Spruce.
+The 50-foot tree made the journey from Trout Brook Road in Cheshire, where a family generously donated the towering Norway Spruce.

 DRONE VIDEO: Tree being brought to New Haven from Cheshire